mfranberg/svsim/README.md

 # svsim

 The svsim package provides a collection of tools for simulating structural variations.
-Specifically it automates the process of generating structural variations in a given reference genome, simulating reads from that genome and mapping those reads back to the reference genome.
+Specifically it automates the process of generating structural variations in given reference contigs, simulating reads from the donor contigs and mapping those reads back to the reference genome.

 The toolbox consists of the following scripts:
 * *simulate_genome.py*, generates a synthetic genome from given base pair frequencies.
-* *create_indel_genome.py*, takes a genome and inserts structural variations in it.
+* *create_donor_contigs.py*, takes a a set of contigs and inserts structural variations in them.
-* *simulate_reads.py*, simulates reads with metasim or dwgas from a given genome.
+* *simulate_reads.py*, simulates reads with metasim or dwgas from given contigs.
 * *map_reads.py*, maps reads with bwa to a given reference genome.
 * *svsim_pipeline.py*, combines the previous 3 scripts into one.